teramiao/clewd/README.md

     * making it so it doesn't hallucinate speaking as you (chance of missing some spicy things)
     * it's probable this will trigger before AntiStall if you have that on

+ 7. PromptExperiment: (true)/false
+    * an alternative way to send your prompt to the AI
+    * experiment before setting to false

- 7. RecycleChats: (false)/true
+ 8. RecycleChats: (false)/true
+    * reuses the same chat on the website, based on the first prompt
-    * false is much less likely to get caught in a censorship loop
+    * false is less likely to get caught in a censorship loop

+ 9. RetryRegenerate: (false)/true
+    * uses the AI's own retry mechanism when you regenerate on your frontend
+    * instead of a new conversation
+    * experiment with it

- 8. StripAssistant: (false)/true
+ 10. StripAssistant: (false)/true
-    * might be good if your prompt/jailbreak itself ends with Assistant:
+    * might be good IF your prompt/jailbreak itself ends with Assistant:

- 9. StripHuman: (false)/true
+ 11. StripHuman: (false)/true
     * bad idea without RecycleChats, sends only your very last message

 ---